davechurchill/AI6001_Project/Project Specification/README.md

 # AI 6001 Project Specification

-The final project for AI 6001 should be done in a group of 2 people.
-If there are any problems with your group members not doing their fair share of the work, you must see me immediately so that we can work out a solution while there is still time to do so.
-My observation over the years is that 99% of the time this happens, it is due to simple miscommunication between group members and can be solved with a few emails.
-If you wait until the final week before the project is due to come to me with group-related issues, there is probably nothing that can be done to help at that point.
-Everyone in this class is an adult, and part of the grade for this group project is your ability to work well with others to accomplish a shared goal.

 The overall goal of this project is to get you familiar with modern AI tools, software development, and application deployment.
 As such, you are allowed to use any amount of AI / LLM tools to create the code for this project in order to create the application.
 The reason for this is that the final video presentation will be worth the vast majority of the marks for the project, and will go into detail about the overall process of making the software with the AI tools.
 All of the specifications for the project code and final presentation can be found in the relevant sections below.

 ## Marking Scheme